calmatt02/file-permissions/README.md

 # file-permissions
-In this scenario, worked with Linux and various databases and tables.
-Applied filters to create complex queries to retrieve curated information.
+In this scenario, worked with Linux and analyzed various directories and hidden files.
+Mostly just to flex how many commands I should know.